-The Boards and Programs within the Department of Labor & Industry, Business Standards Division set and enforce standards of conduct for professions and occupations requiring licensure under Title 37 of the Montana Code Annotated.
+• The Boards and Programs within the Department of Labor & Industry, Employment Standards Division set and enforce standards of conduct for professions and occupations requiring licensure under Title 37 of the Montana Code Annotated.

 Your complaint will be provided to the subject of the complaint with a request to respond to the information in the complaint.
 Based on competing privacy interests and our consumer protection mission, we treat the complaint and related documents as confidential information during our review and investigation process, unless ordered by a court to release them.

-Dismissed complaints remain confidential while final orders of disciplinary action are publicly available on our online License Search tool.
+Dismissed complaints remain confidential while final orders of disciplinary action are publicly available online.
+Use the Montana Department of Labor & Industry License Search tool below to view the current license status and information regarding disciplinary actions.

 The panel may dismiss the case if it decides there is no violation of law or that formal disciplinary action is unwarranted.
 Alternatively, the panel may find reasonable cause to believe a violation of the laws has occurred that warrants disciplinary action.
 In this case, the department attorney will send a written Notice of Proposed Board Action & Opportunity for Hearing to the licensee that summarizes the alleged facts and violations of law.